webplatform/docs/css/properties/white-space/index.md

 |LiveURL=http://samples.msdn.microsoft.com/workshop/samples/author/dhtml/refs/whitespace_1.htm
 }}{{Single Example
 |Language=CSS
-|Description=See the live example on jsbin.
-One of the few editors (from what I've seen) that takes into consideration the white-space CSS property.
+|Description=See the live example that has all the properties implemented side by side for comparison.
 |Code=/*
 See the link for a better understanding and live example of all the different properties compared side by side.
 */